Caring for your nuc

 Preparing for bees

 First thing you need to do after deciding you want some honeybees is educate yourself a little.
 I would recommend you read up and/or watch some videos on beekeeping.
 Taking a class would also be great but not a requirement.
-The University of Arkansas is a good place to start, they also offer classes.
+The University of Arkansas is a good place to start, they also offer a online class and in person classes.
 You will need to buy a hive and some basic beekeeping equipment.
 I would start out with at least a bee suit, gloves, smoker and hive tool.
 The type of hive you need to buy is a deep hive; deep refers to the size of the frame that goes into the hive.

 The best time to pick up is either before daylight in the morning or after sunset.
 That way the bees don’t overheat with the entrance closed on the way home and all the forager bees are also still in the hive as well, so you actually get more bees.
 I recommend you bring your bee suit and smoker just in case of a mishap on the way home.